 People who exercise are happier than those who don’t (Stubbe & de Moor 2007).
 One meta-analysis looked at 105 studies that analyzed the effect of exercise on happiness.
 They found that the ideal program was low intensity exercise for 30-35 minutes on 3-5 days a week lasting for at least 10 weeks (Reed & Buck 2009).
 Another study found that strength training at a low intensity (light or no weights) with longer rest periods led to the greatest improvement in happiness over the control group (Bibeau & Moore 2010).

 People gain more happiness from spending money on experiences than spending money on material things (Van Boven & Gilovich 2003).
 Spending money on others, rather than yourself, has also been shown to increases happiness.
 Furthermore, spending money on strong-ties (close friends and family) increases happiness more than spending it on weak social ties (Aknin & Sandstrom 2011).

-To some people, however, the idea of having more money to spend or save at their own pleasure can significantly increase your overall mood and happiness.
-It’s being able to have that safety net of knowing that you have the money tucked away in case you need it.
+To some people, however, the idea of having more money to spend or save for their own pleasure can significantly increase your overall mood and happiness.
+No wonder people will visit websites like oxi.casino to have some recreational fun and potentially build on their money in the process.
+It’s a great feeling to be able to have that safety net of knowing that you have the money tucked away in case you need it.
 Of course, being able to earn money that you can spend on yourself or others can be obtained in many ways.
 From deciding to look into the stock market to buy Nintendo stock (Nintendo Aktien kaufen) to saving money in your bank here and there are all great ways to ensure that having money can increase your happiness.
 You just need to find what works for you.

 10. Always have something to look forward to